digideskio/support-tools/gdbprof/README.md

   function twice it will show up as two separate branches of the tree.
-This gives the most information about what calls are responsible for performance issues, but the line numbers can be suppressed with the -n flag if you wish to count all calls to a given callee from a given caller in the same bucket.
+This gives the most information about what calls are responsible for performance issues, but the line numbers can be suppressed with the -l flag if you wish to count all calls to a given callee from a given caller in the same bucket.

 * Note that our sampling also caught the connection thread waiting in